 However, here is a patient who had only a partly full bladder and in the sagittal plane, something looked suspicious in the anterior, cephalad wall.
 Transverse views suggested this might be on the left side.
 Instead of immediately generating a urology consult for cystoscopy, this patient was asked to come back with a full bladder for a better exam and the abnormality was no longer seen.

-In men, the prostate and seminal vesicles lie extraperitoneal, posterior, and caudal to the bladder and directly anterior to the rectum, hence the ability of a rectal exam to feel the posterior surface of the prostate.

-In most patients the distinction between the prostate and a standing position can work well for prostate imaging, particularly when bladder volume is only modest.
+In men, the prostate and seminal vesicles lie posterior and caudal to the bladder and directly anterior to the rectum, hence the ability of a rectal exam to feel the posterior surface of the prostate.
+The bladder is the sonic window to the prostate and a standing position can work well for prostate imaging, particularly when bladder volume is only modest.
 The standing position will also optimize fluid detection in the pelvis.

-Be careful not to include the rectum in the measurement of the prostate.
+Be careful not to include the rectum in the depth measurement of the prostate.
 Fan slowly through the prostate and find a thin, slightly hyperechoic line that is the fascia separating the prostate from the rectum.

 The prostate has a thin “true capsule” and a thicker “false capsule”.
 In addition, around the top part of the prostate is the bladder wall (up to 4 mm or more).
 All of this creates a hyperechoic “rind”, particularly around the anterior gland.
 Only the WIDTH and DEPTH of the hypoechoic gland should be measured.
-This requires optimizing the gain to emphasize the hypoechoic gland area.
 The depth of the prostate is usually more distinct than the width, but unfortunately, the width is the more important measurement.
 For most patients, over estimating the prostate size may be a worse error than under estimation.
 Make several measurements of prostates that are enlarged.
-Here is a mildly enlarged prostate in a magnified, transverse view.
+Here is a moderately enlarged prostate with measurements.